 Some USB-C cables can support up to 5A of current.
 This allows them to work with 65-100W chargers and devices.
-Plugging a 3A cable into a 65-100W charger will result in a slower charge for more power hungry devices.
+Plugging a 3A cable into a 65-100W charger will result in a slower charge for more power-hungry devices.
 A 5A cable will work fine with chargers and devices operating below 60W.
 But tends to be more expensive.

 All USB-C to USB-C cables should support USB 1.1 and 2.0.
 Allow for up to 480Mbps data transfer rates.
 These are the more common and cheapest cables.

 USB-C 3.1 Gen and Gen 2 cables are also available.
 They work with those newer USB standards.
 And allow for much fast data transfer rates.
-They are backwards compatible with USB 2.0.
+They are backward compatible with USB 2.0.
 But they are also more expensive.

 Whatever USB standard a USB-C cable supports does not affect its ability to charge a USB-C device.
 If you only need a cable to charge stick with USB 2.0, as they are cheaper.

 Unless the cable has its specs printed on it you cannot visually tell a USB 2.0 cable from a USB 3.1 cable.
 Or whether it can handle 3A or 5A.
 If you bought the cable online you can check your order history and look at the specs.
-Otherwise you need a USB-C testing device to read the eMarker.
+Otherwise, you need a USB-C testing device to read the eMarker.

 USB-C to USB-A Cables

 Like USB-C to USB-C cables, USB-C to USB-A cables are divided by the USB standard they support.
-Unlike C-to-C cables they all have a 3A current limit.
+Unlike C-to-C cables, they all have a 3A current limit.

 - USB-C to USB-A 2.0: Supports up to 480Mbps data transfer rates.
-Cheapest cable, best option for just charging.
+Cheapest cable, the best option for just charging.

 - USB-C to USB-A 3.0: Can also be labeled as USB-A 3.1.
 Allow up to 5Gbps data transfer rates.